 You can use our wind uplift calculation tool FOS WindCHECK®

 to determine the allocation of storm clips with sufficiently high wind-uplift resistance specifically for a batten, a covering material and a building located in Germany and Austria The wind uplift calculation is carried out for Germany according to the current trade regulation and for Austria according to the Ö-Normen EN 1991-1-4 and B 3419.
 As a result you will receive not only the type and number of clips but also the laying patterns showing the positions of the clips.

 What must be considered when making allocations?

-A clip of the same design can be used on different roof tiles, but the wind uplift resistance changes and can only be calculated in a new system test.
+A clip of the same design can be used on diﬀerent roof tiles, but the wind uplift resistance must be determined with a separate system test for each tile type.
 Allocations and laying patterns cannot and must not be transferred to other objects, storm clips, covering materials or different batten thicknesses.

 The test procedures for the allocations are carried out by FOS with timber battens and roof tiles on our specifically designed test facilities.
 Tolerance deviations with any of the three components cannot be taken into account.
 Test reports with the results are issued and FOS is able to provide these on request.
 This ensures that FOS storm clips meet the requirements of the current german trade standards.

 The conformity of the storm clip, verified by the system test, means that an additional building code approval is not necessary in Germany.
 Storm clips are listed under part C in the German building rules list.